Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Inventory counts are a critical inventory management tool.
 Two types of inventory counts help keep your numbers on track:

-Annual counts involve physically counting every product in your inventory system-wide.
+- Annual counts are comprehensive assessments of stock for tax purposes.
+These involve physically counting every product in your inventory system-wide.
 Businesses generally do it once to twice a year because it’s time-consuming, labor-intensive, and must be done while sales are suspended (usually during a temporary shutdown).

-Cycle counts are periodic counts of a line, category, or section that can fit into weekly workflows.
+- Cycle counts are partial assessments of stock for ongoing accuracy—periodic counts of a line, category, or section that can fit into weekly workflows.
 They’re what keep inventory-based ecommerce companies on track, so you should build these into your usual procedures.

 These periodic counts help you identify receiving, storage, and picking mistakes before they become major problems.
 Plus, they keep your stock areas organized and counts up to date, making annual counts a breeze.
 Here’s how you can fit cycle counts into your usual procedures: